How to stream Super Bowl 2020 for free, including in 4K

-Super Bowl LIV is Sunday, Feb.
-2 and unless you're one of the lucky few thousand attending the game in person at Hard Rock Stadium in Miami, you're gonna be watching live on TV -- preferably a big TV.
-The Super Bowl in 2020 offers more ways to watch than ever, from traditional cable and satellite to over-the-air antenna to streaming via Apple TV ( $169 at Walmart ), Amazon Fire TV ( $40 at Amazon ), Xbox One and PS4 -- as well as Roku, now that it and Fox have patched things up.
-And now for the first time ever you'll be able to watch the Super Bowl live in 4K HDR.
+If you're not at Hard Rock Stadium in Miami attending the big game in person today, you're going to want to watch it live on a big TV.
+Luckily, there are more ways to watch Super Bowl LIV today (Sunday, Feb.
+2) than ever before.
+Besides the traditional cable and satellite, you can watch Super Bowl 2020 by streaming through Apple TV ( $169 at Walmart ), Amazon Fire TV ( $40 at Amazon ), Xbox One, PS4 or Roku.
+You can also watch the Super Bowl live in 4K HDR.

 This will be a fun one, and not only because America finally gets a break from the New England Patriots on Super Bowl Sunday.
 Two of the best teams in the NFL all season, the Kansas City Chiefs and San Francisco 49ers will meet in Miami and they're evenly matched despite their contrasting styles.
 The Chiefs have the league's most fearsome passing attack, led by quarterback Patrick Mahomes.
 He'll face the 49ers' stingy defense and daunting pass rush made up of Nick Bosa, DeForest Buckner and Dee Ford.
 On the other side of the ball, the 49ers have a relentless rushing attack that usually requires very few passing attempts by QB Jimmy Garoppolo.
 The oddsmakers have the Chiefs as a slight favorite over the 49ers.